AmmarKareem/SecretMessageEncryptionDecryption/README.md

 # SecretMessageEncryptionDecryption in C
-A program that can encrypt and decrypt secret messages using a encryption formula based on bits of chars
+A program that can encrypt and decrypt secret messages using a encryption formula based on bit manipulation of chars

 Encryption is dependent on a secret key.
 Same secret key must be used to decrypt the message.